specado/specado/docs/QUICKSTART.md

 The helper script `examples/cli_preview.sh` wraps the preview command and documents the expected environment when you need a quick smoke test.

 > **Model metadata**
 > The sample prompt `examples/prompts/basic_chat.json` includes metadata that targets OpenAI's GPT-5 Responses API (`openai_model`, reasoning effort, verbosity, max output tokens) and Anthropic's Claude Sonnet 4.5 (`anthropic_model`, thinking configuration, and max tokens).
 Tweak these fields to match the models and limits available to your account.
+See `docs/process/PROVIDER_INHERITANCE.md` for a full field reference.

 ## 3. Python quickstart
 The Python bindings are published from `crates/specado-py` and surfaced to the Python package in `python/specado`.
 Use `maturin` to build the native extension in-place, then run the sample program in `examples/python_basic.py`.